 - Marriott Bonvoy

-Most of the time, the value of each reward point is 1:1.
-Then American Express often offers transfer bonuses, so your points are worth even more.
+Most of the time, the value of each Membership Reward point is 1:1, but American Express often offers transfer bonuses, so your points can be worth even more.

 If you prefer, you can turn points in for gift cards for retailers, travel companies, and restaurants.
-For this, the value will end up between 0.5 cent and 1 cent per point.
+By doing this, the value ends up between $0.005 and $0.01 per point.

-There are some retailers that will also take your points and one of those is Amazon where you can purchase travel gear like this portable charger for your next trip.
+There are some retailers that will also take your points, such as Amazon, where you can purchase travel gear like this portable charger for your next trip.

-Other travel benefits include access to the Global Assist Hotline 24-hours and 7-days a week for medical, legal, and financial coordination services.
+Other travel benefits include access to the Global Assist Hotline 24/7 for medical, legal, and financial coordination services.

-If you book two consecutive hotel nights through American Express Travel, you’ll see a $100 credit to use at the property on dining, spa, and resort activities.
+If you book two consecutive hotel nights through American Express Travel, you’ll receive a $100 credit to use at the property for dining, spa, and resort activities.

-Get upgraded upon check-in, based on availability.
-If your bags are lost or stolen, you may be eligible for reimbursement with American Express Baggage Insurance.
+Further, you can get upgraded upon check-in, based on availability, and if your bags are lost or stolen, you may be eligible for reimbursement with American Express Baggage Insurance.

-You may also qualify for insurance of car rental loss and damage when you pay with your American Express and decline the rental company’s collision damage waiver.
+You may also qualify for insurance for car rental loss and damage when you pay with your American Express and decline the rental company’s collision damage insurance option.